The-6th-Champion/Python-Java-Cheatsheet/python_java_cheatsheet_p1.md

 print(b)
 ```
 additionally, `float`s are used instead of `double`s in python.
-### Note
-Python 3 has the ability to type annotate, or give 'soft' types to variables.
+#### Note: Python 3 has the ability to type annotate, or give 'soft' types to variables.
 An example is shown below.
 Python is dynamically typed by nature, but annotations allow for better understanding of code.
 ```python
 x: int = 5
 y: float = 10.0